Michael Owen: Real Madrid

-Following their successful bid, Owen was presented with the number 11 shirt by Real Madrid.
-Owen joined the club during its Galácticos era, and played alongside Ronaldo, Roberto Carlos, Raúl, Luís Figo, Zinedine Zidane and his England teammate David Beckham.
+Following their successful bid, on 14 August 2004, Real Madrid officially presented Owen with the number 11 shirt.
+Owen joined the club during its Galácticos era, and played alongside the "big four" of preceding star signings, namely Luís Figo, Zinedine Zidane, Ronaldo, and David Beckham, as well as prominent team players from the pre-Galácticos era; Raúl, Roberto Carlos, and Iker Casillas.
+He also became the second Liverpool player to join Real Madrid in five years after Steve McManaman, who played for the club from 1999 to 2003.

-Owen had a slow start to his Madrid career.
-He was often confined to the bench and drew criticism from fans and the Spanish press for his lack of form.
-A successful return to action with the England squad in October 2004 seemed to revive his morale, however, and in the first following match, he scored his first goal for the club, the winner in a 1–0 Champions League victory over Dynamo Kyiv.
+Owen was regarded as having a slow start to his Madrid career, often being confined to the bench.
+Owen sometimes drew criticism from fans and the Spanish press for his lack of form.
+A successful return to action with the England squad in October 2004 seemed to revive his morale however, and in the first following match, he scored his first goal for the club, the winner in a 1–0 Champions League victory over Dynamo Kyiv.
 A few days later, he scored his first La Liga goal in a 1–0 victory over Valencia.
 The scoring spree continued, as he found the back of the net in three of the next four matches to make it five goals in seven matches.
 On 10 April 2005, Owen scored Real Madrid's fourth goal in a 4–2 El Clásico win over Barcelona at the Santiago Bernabéu Stadium.
 Owen ended the 2004–05 season with 13 goals in La Liga, with the season's highest ratio of goals scored to number of minutes played.
 Following Madrid's signing of two high-profile Brazilian forwards, Robinho and Júlio Baptista, in the summer of 2005, the speculation arose that Owen would return to the Premier League.
 During his time at Real Madrid, Owen scored 16 goals from 45 games, 26 of which were starts.